 Causes and Presentation of Cerebral Palsy

 The exact cause of many cases of cerebral palsy is unknown.
-According to the Centers for Disease Control (CDC), many CP cases involve some form of brain injury or brain damage that mostly arises while the brain is still developing.
-Brain damage leading to cerebral palsy may be a result of:
+According to the Centers for Disease Control (CDC), many CP cases involve a brain injury or some other form of brain damage while the brain is still developing.
+Brain damage leading to cerebral palsy may result from:

 - Abnormal cell development before birth: This can happen because of genetic or environmental factors that disturb the development of the brain.